AriFordsham/GHCWiki/working-conventions/git.md

     withMVar family have a bug (fixes #767)
   ```

-  **Trac will then create a link from the commit to the ticket**, making navigation easier.
+  **Git will then add a link to the commit from the ticket**, so that people watching the ticket can see that a fix has been committed, and in the future we can easily find the patch that fixed the ticket.
+When navigating the git history on Trac, you will also be able to jump directly to the ticket from the commit.

 ## Line endings